Instead of Paradise, a parking lot: B.C. couple spends vacation helping California wildfire evacuees | CBC News

 The fire has been called the deadliest wildfire in the United States in a century.
 At least 63 people have been killed and 600 are still missing.

-Paul Klyne recalled one evacuee who was unable to rescue his elderly mother from the fire.
+Paul recalled one evacuee who was unable to rescue his elderly mother from the fire.

 "It's devastating," he said.
 "I had to walk off.
 I talked to him for a while and I took leave for half an hour."

-Still, the couple says witnessing the spirit of giving and gratitude has been heart-warming.
+Still, the couple said witnessing the spirit of giving and gratitude has been heart-warming.

-"I've had more hugs from strangers than I have in my whole life," Destinee Klyne said.
+"I've had more hugs from strangers than I have in my whole life," Destinee said.

 "When it's dark, it's hard to see the light.
 This helps them to know there is light.
 That we care.
 The world cares.
 And we're here to help."